SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.04.md

 The primary goal is to enhance the models' ability to understand and generate speech by bridging the gap between these two modalities.
 Common approaches include multimodal training techniques, leveraging unlabeled speech corpora, and employing multi-task learning frameworks.
 These methods typically involve fine-tuning existing LLMs with speech-related tasks and integrating speech-specific modules, such as speech adaptors and decoders, to facilitate seamless interaction between text and speech modalities.
-Different training tasks for modality adaptation and alignment are shown in Figure ~\ref{fig:archi_img3}.
+Different training tasks for modality adaptation and alignment are shown in Figure.07.
-[Spirit-LM [158]](../../Models/SpeechLM/2024.02.08_SpiRit-LM.md) continuously pretrains on text LLM checkpoints using interleaved text and speech tokens to improve the model's performance in speech understanding and generation.
+[Spirit-LM [158]](../../Models/SpeechLM/2024.02.08_SpiRit-LM.md) continuously pretrain on text LLM checkpoints using interleaved text and speech tokens to improve the model's performance in speech understanding and generation.
 [LLaMA-Omni [57]](../../Models/SpeechLM/2024.09.10_LLaMA-Omni.md) adopts a two-stage training strategy: the first stage jointly trains a speech adaptor and LLM with speech input and text responses, while the second stage uses the same dataset to train a streaming speech decoder independently.
 Consequently, this LLM primarily possesses the capability for speech input understanding, with speech generation handled by a separate decoder module.
 [SpeechGPT [242]](../../Models/SpeechLM/2023.05.18_SpeechGPT.md), [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md), and [VITA [61]](../../Models/SpeechLM/2024.08.09_VITA.md) utilize unlabeled speech corpora to train models in a next-token prediction task.